 The same washing machine is still programmed at 7:00h in the morning to be ready the latest at 18:00h in the afternoon with the same 3h program.
 During the warming-up cycle of the washing program, the grid frequency drops below a certain threshold value.
-The washing machine switches of the heating and motor and waits till the grid frequency recovers in order to proceed its program.
+The washing machine reduces the heating and motor consumption until the grid frequency recovers.